yoyonel/ModernGL/docs/reference/formats.rst

          0.5, 0.0,
     ]

-    # pack all six values into a binary array of C floats
+    # pack all six values into a binary array of C-like floats
     verts_buffer = struct.pack("6f", *verts)

     # put the array into a VBO